Book name: Churchill’s Ministry of Ungentlemanly Warfare

 This took the Germans, who were pretty much used to the idea of a 'gentleman's war' and assumed their enemies would play by the rules during this conflict too, completely by surprise.

 In the early stages of the war, we needed any advantage we could get and this was also true later in the run up to the Normandy landings, when Allied forces faced the challenge of establishing a beachhead in mainland Europe from which to push forward to retake the continent.

 Each chapter of Churchill's Ministry of Ungentlemanly Warfare is arranged to describe a specific campaign or related set of engagements, from planning, arrangement and execution.

 Some activities involved large-scale deceptions, whereas others required only a few men and women with real inventiveness of thinking using limited resources to great effect to achieve their aims.

 The book opens with a pretty unlikely tale, but it is representative of the personal nature of each story told.

 That is something I liked immensely about Churchill's Ministry of Ungentlemanly Warfare: it was always about people, and their personalities shone through vividly in the writing.

 Not every World War II analysis of operations and tactics can say the same.
 'The Third Man' describes how Cecil Clarke, caravan enthusiast, was recruited to work with Millis Jefferis (who worked for a highly secret branch of the War Office) to build a magnetic mine equipped with a time-delay detonator to explode against the hulls of ships after being secretly placed their by saboteurs.

-If you’ve enjoyed this review, you might be interested in reading my review of The Lost Fortune of the Tsars by William Clarke here.
-Or you might like to take a look at my review of Tales from the Green Valley here.
+If you’ve enjoyed this review, you might be interested reading in my review of The Lost Fortune of the Tsars by William Clarke.

-If you fancy something different, you might like to take a chance on my review of Cobra Kai here.
+If you fancy something different, you might like to take a chance on my review of Cobra Kai.